benjamingaines/Swith-to-Adobe-Analytics/How to Switch to Adobe Analytics.md

 ### Create a calculated metric

 Most out-of-the box metrics in Adobe Analytics provide counts of things: how many pages viewed, how many files downloaded, how many seconds visitors spend on the site.
 Other tools, Google Analytics in particular, often show *index metrics* or *calculated metrics* by default.
+Adobe Analytics includes a dedicated calculated metrics builder that includes functionality for advanced mathematical metrics.
+While other tools let you create basic calculated metrics that divide, multiply, add, and subtract, Adobe's allows you to do this as well as add segments for calculating mean, standard deviation, variance, and others.

-Index metrics typically divide counts of one thing by counts of another thing: for example, you might divide Conversions by Visits to get Conversion Rate.
+Index metrics in other tools are typically limited to dividing counts of one thing by counts of another thing: for example, you might divide Conversions by Visits to get Conversion Rate.
 These metrics are helpful when you are trying to compare the effectiveness of items with different volumes.
 For example, organic search might bring in ten times the traffic of social media, but conversion rates might show that social media converts at a far higher rate than organic search.

-Other tools let you create basic calculated metrics that divide, multiply, add, and subtract.
-Adobe's calculated metrics builder goes beyond this by letting you add segments an include mathematical functions like mean, standard deviation and variance.
+Adobe's calculated metric builder is especially helpful in cases like this.

 If you do not already have a calculated metric in your project, you can create one by following these steps:

-1. On the **Components** toolbar, Click the **+** next to the **Metrics** component box.
+1. On the **Components** toolbar, click the **+** next to the **Metrics** component box.
 1. Add the following title: **Page Views per Visit**.
 1. For **Format**, select **Decimal**.
 1. Increase the **Decimal Places** to 2.